 In October 1979, the Miami-Dade County Health Facilities Authority (the "Health Authority") was formed to assist local not-for-profit health care corporations to acquire, construct, improve or refinance health care projects located in the County through the issuance of tax-exempt bonds or notes.
 Since its inception, the Health Authority has issued 24 series of revenue bonds for 17 projects and 17 refundings.
-As of December 2006, the total amount of revenue bonds issued by the Health Authority was over \$1.4 billion.
+As of September 2007, the total amount of revenue bonds issued by the Health Authority is over \$1.9 billion.

 In October 1969, the Board created the Miami-Dade County Educational Facilities Authority (the "EFA") to assist institutions of higher learning within the County to have an additional means to finance facilities and structures needed to maintain and expand learning opportunities and intellectual development.
-As of December 2006, the EFA had issued 38 series of revenue bonds for 26 projects and 23 refundings, totaling over \$1.4 billion.
+As of September 2007, the EFA had issued 39 series of revenue bonds for 27 projects and 24 refundings, totaling over \$1.4 billion.

 In December 1978, the Housing Finance Authority of Miami-Dade County (Florida) (the "HFA") was formed to issue bonds to provide the HFA with moneys to purchase mortgage loans secured by mortgages on single family residential real property owned by low and moderate income persons residing in the County.
-Since its inception, the HFA has generated \$1.2 billion in mortgage funds through the issuance of revenue bonds under the Single Family Mortgage Revenue Bond Program benefiting approximately 12,000 families in the County.

-As of December 2006, under the HFA's Multi-Family Mortgage Revenue Bond Program, revenue bonds aggregating approximately \$917 million had been issued for new construction or rehabilitation of 16,752 units.
+As of September 2007, under the HFA's Multi-Family Mortgage Revenue Bond Program, revenue bonds aggregating approximately \$917 million had been issued for new construction or rehabilitation of 16,752 units.